-King County will be asked this summer to renew the Best Starts for Kids levy, generating close to $900 million over the next six years to improve access to child care and other services for children and families in the county.
+King County voters are being asked to renew the Best Starts for Kids levy.
+If approved, it would raise close to $900 million over the next six years to improve access to child care and other services for children and families in the county.

 The program’s website states this ambitious goal: “Best Starts for Kids builds on the strengths of families and communities so that babies are born healthy, children thrive and establish a strong foundation for life, and young people grow into happy, healthy adults.”